 - 32. The strategy's development and implementation will significantly contribute to mainstreaming health and well-being across all public policies.
 Well-being impact assessments and experiences from existing multisectoral collaborations will inform policy development and action in tackling the social determinants of health.
 A people-centred, whole-of-society, and whole-of-government approach, as well as sustainable, innovative funding and proper accountability frameworks are critical ingredients for multisectoral action toward the health and well-being of the populations in the African Region. - 33.
 Implementation of the regional strategy will bring to light new evidence, practical methods, and opportunities that demonstrate health and well-being as essential ingredients that positively impact other sectors' economic performance and drive the implementation of the SDGs.
 The strategy will also shift the view of health and well-being as cost drivers to their appreciation as enablers of social and economic stability. - 34.
-The regional committee is requested to examine and adopt this regional strategy.
+The Regional Committee examined and adopted the regional strategy.